 Do you remember the famous Nike’s campaign “Just Do it”?
 It is a great example that demonstrates the emotional trigger of cultural leadership.

-This emotion is intended to all consumers who want to look smart and be proud of making a good choice.
-They want to be proud of purchasing organic food, a bestselling book or any money-value purchase.
-It is difficult to use this emotion because each person has different needs and desires, and you need to make a deep marketing research to support your offering with solid arguments.
+This emotion is intended for all consumers who want to look smart and be proud of making a good choice.
+They want to be proud of purchasing organic food, a bestselling book, or any money-value purchase.
+It is difficult to use this emotion because each person has different needs and desires, and you need to make deep marketing research to support your offering with solid arguments.

-Here is how Amazon Flex offers their customers to earn a good wage when delivering parcels with Amazon.
+Here is how Amazon Flex proposes to its customers to earn a good wage when delivering parcels with Amazon.